Are you confused by all the talk surrounding marketing automation? Good news: you're not alone, and we're here to straighten out your question marks.

 Look into the origins of the tool

-Having decided to venture into marketing automation, you want to have a system that supports your efforts in the best possible way.
+Having decided to venture into marketing automation, you want a system that supports your efforts in the best possible way.
 So which platform should you choose?
 Since there is an ongoing battle where CRM vendors are venturing into marketing automation and CMS tools and vice versa, we argue that you should choose your provider based on their origins.
 What they did from the beginning is usually their strength.

 The tool should fit into your existing software stack